-Inhibitory effects of delphinidin, cyanidin and peonidin on osteoclastogenesis were examined and compared - delphinidin suppressed in vitro OC formation, while cyanidin and peonidin did not showed such strong impact on osteoclastogenesis (58).
-On the other hand, Ostos Mendoza and associates (65) revealed that, peonidin-3-O-glucoside applied in low concentrations improved OBs' viability and reduced apoptosis in serum-starved human OBs.
-This treatment favored the cell growth and OBs differentiation as well as alteration in the expression of proinflammatory interleukins and downregulation of RANKL-expression, which suggests the possible use of peonidin as therapeutic in bone diseases.
+Inhibitory effects of delphinidin, cyanidin and peonidin on osteoclastogenesis examined and compared-delphinidin suppressed in vitro OC formation, while cyanidin and peonidin did not showed such strong impact on osteoclastogenesis (58).
+On the other hand, Ostos Mendoza et al. (65) revealed that, peonidin-3-0glucoside applied in low concentrations improved OBs' viability and reduced apoptosis in serumstarved human OBs.
+This treatment favored the cell growth and OBs differentiation as well as the alteration in the expression of proinflammatory interleukins and downregulation of expression, which suggests the possible use of peonidin as therapeutic in bone diseases.

-In vitro osteogenic effects of delphinidin glycoside-enriched maqui berry extract (MBE) were also examined (66).
-Up-regulated bone-related gene expression for proteins such as BMP-2, OSX, and OCN indicated that MBE stimulated osteogenic differentiation of MC3T3-E1 cells.
-The research conducted on RAW264.7 cell line showed that petunidin (>5 μg/ml) significantly suppressed OCs' differentiation and down-regulated expression of genes for c-Fos, NFATc1, matrix metalloproteinase 9 and cathepsin K (67).
+In vitro osteogenic effects of delphinidin glycoside-enriched magui berry extract (MBE) were also examined (66).
+Up-regulated bonerelated gene expression for proteins such as BMP-2.
+OSX, and OCN indicated that MBE stimulated osteogenic differentiation of MC3T3-E1 cells.
+The research conducted on RAW264.7 cell line showed μg/ml) that petunidin (> 5 significantly suppressed OCs' differentiation and regulated expression of genes for c-Fos, NFATc1, matrix metalloproteinase 9 and cathepsin K (67).

-Anti-inflammatory effects of ACNs contained in blueberry, blackberry and blackcurrant were compared, and the relationship between their antioxidant capacity and anti-inflammatory effect in macrophages was determined (48).
-These berries achieved anti-inflammatory effects in macrophages, at least partially, due to inhibition of nuclear translocation of NF-κB independent of the nuclear factor E2-related factor 2 (NRF2)-mediated pathways.
+The anti-inflammatory effects of ACNs contained in blueberry, blackberry blackcurrant were compared, and the relationship between their antioxidant capacity and antiinflammatory effect in macrophages was determined (48).
+These berries achieved antiinflammatory effects in macrophages, at least partially, due to inhibition of nuclear translocation of NF-kB independent of the nuclear factor E2related factor 2 (NRF2)-mediated pathways.

-Multiple effects of cya-3-glc on OCs are well-known, but mechanisms of its impact on OBs are not yet completely clarified.
-Therefore, the effects of cya-3-glc on proliferation and differentiation of the hip joint-derived OBs taken from osteoporotic patients and on mice OB cell line MC3T3-E1 were examined (68).
+Multiple effects of cya-3-glc on OCs are wellknown, but the mechanisms of its impact on OBs are not yet completely clarified.
+Therefore, the of cya-3-glc on proliferation differentiation of the hip joint-derived OBs taken from osteoporotic patients and on mice OB cell line MC3T3-E1 were examined (68).
 The ability of OBs to mineralize after cya-3-glc treatment as well as the role of ERK signaling pathway in cya-3-glc regulation of OBs were also evaluated.
-ERK, a crucial member of MAPKs cascades, positively regulates OB differentiation and bone formation (69).
+ERK, a crucial member of MAPK cascades, positively regulates OB differentiation and bone formation (69).
 Cya-3-glc enhanced OBs' proliferation rate and OBs' mineralization points, up-regulated OCN gene and protein expression, and increased the level of ERK phosphorylation (68), which proves that ERK pathway is involved in cya-3-glc regulation of osteogenic differentiation and indicates that OBs can be targets for prevention and treatment of osteoporosis.